polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 - Gateway message decode bug
 - PNA minting bug

-The implementation should track per-asset, net outflow over a rolling 24 hour window, both ERC-20s and Ether, and PNAs (Polkadot native assets, like DOT).
+The implementation should track per-asset, gross outflow over a rolling 24 hour window, both ERC-20s and Ether, and PNAs (Polkadot native assets, like DOT).
 This part of the circuit breaker is specifically for P->E transfers.
-For each asset and each class, net movement (outflow - inflow) is tracked over the window.
-Net flow is tracked so two-way arbitrage and market-maker activity doesn't trigger the cap and unnecessarily delay transactions.
-This is borrowed from Hydration's `pallet-circuit-breaker` net-volume pattern.
+For each asset, only the outflow (ERC-20 and Ether releases, PNA mints) is tracked over the window.
+Inflow in the opposite direction does not offset it.

 A 24 hour window is suggested, as the delay needs to be long enough for bridge operators to notice.
 The window matches bridges like Wormhole and LayerZero's behaviour.
 Assets should be tracked by denomination, not USD, so that it doesn't create reliance on oracles.
 Assets without a cap ignore the circuit breaker pattern, so that the tracking is opt-in by way of governance vote.

-The suggested cap formula is `cap = max(5x trailing-7-day-median hourly net flow, configured floor per asset)`.
+The suggested cap formula is `cap = max(5x trailing-7-day-median hourly gross outflow, configured floor per asset)`.

 - The 5x multiplier is high enough to not trip on legitimate spikes.
 - The floor prevents low-volume-but-high-value assets from having too low a cap relative to their total locked value.